 Sleep and weight gain: What's the connection?

-One explanation might be that sleep duration affects hormones regulating hunger — ghrelin and leptin — and stimulates the appetite.
+One explanation might be that sleep duration affects hormones regulating hunger — ghrelin and leptin.
 Another contributing factor might be that lack of sleep leads to fatigue and results in less physical activity.

 So now you have another reason to get a good night's sleep.